 When books, journals, official publications, newspapers etc. are used to reinforce ideas in an essay, you must give credit to these sources.

-Referencing also demonstrates that you've read relevant backgound literature and you can provide authority for statements you make in your assignments.
+Referencing also demonstrates that you've read relevant background literature and you can provide authority for statements you make in your assignments.

 Every scholarly discipline has a preferred format or style for citing sources.
 A widely accepted method used in the humanities is the MLA documentation style.
-The following guide explains how to use this system, however, if you require further information consult the MLA handbook 8th edition.
+This guide explains how to use this system, however, if you require further information consult the MLA handbook 9th edition.

-There are two components to referencing: in-text citations in your paper and the reference list at the end of your paper.
+There are two components to referencing: in-text citations in your paper and the Works Cited list at the end of your paper.

 The in-text citation: